vakorol/sqlconstructor-ruby/README.md

 sqlconstructor-ruby
 ===================

-SQLConstructor - Ruby gem for constructing SQL queries via object-oriented API.
+SQLConstructor - Ruby gem for constructing SQL queries via object-oriented interface.
-Currently only MySQL dialect is supported.
-Hopefully, Informix syntax will be added, too.
+Currently only MySQL dialect is supported, but hopefully, IBM Informix syntax will be added, too.
 It is easy to add support for mostly any SQL dialect - see files lib/dialects/example-constructor.rb and lib/dialects/example-exporter.rb.